 The internet is such an integral part of our children’s lives, whether it be on a computer, laptop, games console or mobile phone.
 Here at St Gabriel’s we ensure E-safety is part of our children’s education and we embed it into their learning.
 Children need to understand the risks when online and be able to make sensible choices so they can stay safe online.

 As a parent you’ll know how important the internet is to children and what an amazing resource it is.
 You might worry about the risks your child can face online.
+It is important to have regular conversations about staying safe online and to encourage children to speak to you if they come across something worrying whilst on the internet.
 Here are some tips to help support you when discussing e-safety with your children.

 - Be clear what your child can and can’t do online, for example when they can go on the internet and for how long!

 - Install parental controls on your home broadband.

 - Search safely.
 Use safe search engines.
 For example;Kids-search, kidrex.